Global Hotkey support

 Note that using F11 and F12 as hotkeys may not always work on some notebooks because the keyboard scan codes may vary!
 Using F1-F10 should be OK.

 Global hotkeys do not use a menu entry and so are invisible to the user.
-If you want the user to know what they are, add text to the HELPTEXT variable in the MyE2B.cfg file or to your background bitmap.
+If you want the user to know what global hotkeys are available, add text to the HELPTEXT variable in the MyE2B.cfg file or to your background bitmap.
 The hotkeys that you define will be active for all the menus.
 See \_ISO\docs\Templates\TextMinimal\MyE2B.cfg for an example.

 Note for Advanced tweakers only!

-Any global hotkey that is set, will exist for ALL menus and you cannot change or remove a hotkey command unless you add a new hotkey command to the top of a menu .hdr or .lst file so that it is executed when that menu loads or add a .mnu file that is loaded first (e.g. starts with $$$ so it is added before other payload and .mnu files)
+Any global hotkey that is set, will exist for ALL menus and you cannot change or remove a hotkey command unless you add a .mnu file that is loaded first (e.g. starts with $$$ so it is added before other payload and .mnu files)

-For example: If you want F11 to automatically run Ubuntu when you are in the LINUX menu, but do not want the menu entry to be visible in the menu,
+For example: If you want F11 to automatically run Ubuntu, but only when you are in the LINUX menu, and do not want the menu entry to be visible in the menu...

 1. Create a \_ISO\LINUX\$$$HotkeyUbuntu.mnu file containing this single line of text: